ruffsl/colcon-cache/README.md

 ### `VerbExtensionPoint`

 This extension point determines how lockfiles are propagated for jobs invoked by a given verb.
-As tasks may or may not require perquisite processing, this extension point provides the means to express the relational provenance of cached artifacts generated when using colcon.
-The default verb extensions provided include:
+As tasks may or may not require prerequisite processing, this extension point provides the means to express the relational provenance of cached artifacts generated when using colcon.
+Default verb extensions provided include:

 - `cache`
-  - Do not propagate lockfile, as only the `lock` subverb updates this
+  - Do not propagate lockfile, as `lock` subverb handles this explicitly
 - `list`
   - Do not propagate lockfile, using `cache` lockfile as a reference
 - `build`